jhoermann/stockslist/README.md

 ## Try it out

+Feel free to try out the stockslist app. **Keep in mind that stockslist is still under heavy development and not yet suitable for productive usage!**

+Run `npm i` inside frontend and server folder.
 Start the backend with `npm run start` in the server folder.
 Run `ng serve` for a dev server in the frontend folder.
 Navigate to `http://localhost:4200/`.